Learn About Bulk Mailing and Tracking → Postcard, Letter, Flat or Parcel

 A parcel is anything that is too large or rigid to be a flat.

-A machinable parcel is a box that is rectangular in shape (not including tubes, rolls, etc.) so that it could be processed on automated sorting equipment, and that is too large or rigid to be a flat.
+A machinable parcel is a box that is rectangular in shape (not including tubes, rolls, etc.) so that it can be processed on automated sorting equipment, and that is too large or rigid to be a flat.
 Soft goods wrapped in paper or plastic bags, and enveloped printed matter, can be machinable under certain conditions.
 Check with your postmaster.

 Postage Saver for Parcels makes shipping bulk parcels easy